Brightline: Commuter rail

 In 2020, it was revealed that Brightline and local governments were planning a commuter rail service to complement the existing Brightline service.
 Referred to as the Northeast Corridor, trains would run between MiamiCentral and Aventura with five stations between.
 Brightline and the Miami-Dade County Commission agreed to access fees in November 2020.
 The estimated cost for full buildout of the line is $325 million.
 Operations were expected to start as early as 2024.
 By 2023, station locations had been identified and service frequencies for trains were expected to be every 30 to 60 minutes.

 In 2021, the Florida Department of Transportation and Broward County executed a memorandum of understanding to implement a passenger transportation system along the FEC corridor.
 Plans call for a 27 mi commuter rail route starting at Aventura station in the south and running as far north as Deerfield Beach.
 Service could start in 2028.

-It has also been proposed that the commuter service could go through Palm Beach County if a deal is reached with the county, stopping at destinations such as Delray Beach and going as far north as Jupiter, the latter of which has no passenger rail service.
+It has been proposed that the commuter service could go through Palm Beach County if a deal is reached with the county, stopping at destinations such as Delray Beach and going as far north as Jupiter, which currently has no passenger rail service.

 Brightline West (Greater Los Angeles to Las Vegas)

 On September 18, 2018, Fortress Investment Group announced that it would acquire XpressWest, a venture capital proposal to build a privately funded high-speed rail passenger train from Apple Valley, California, to Las Vegas, Nevada, from hotel developer Marnell Corrao Associates.
 When Fortress subsequently entered into its partnership with Virgin Group in 2019, it was announced that the newly formed consortium will build and operate XpressWest when it opens.
 In September 2020, Fortress Investment Group renamed the project Brightline West.

-Despite funding difficulties, Brightline West has secured $3 billion dollars from the Bipartisan Infrastructure Law and $2.5 billion dollars of private activity bonds from the US Department of Transportation.
-Construction for the 180 mi track started in April 22, 2024.
+Despite funding difficulties, Brightline West has secured $3 billion from the Bipartisan Infrastructure Law and $2.5 billion of private activity bonds from the US Department of Transportation.
+Construction for the 180 mi track started on April 22, 2024.
 They plan on carrying passengers between Las Vegas and Rancho Cucamonga with speeds of up to 200 mph for an 85-minute trip.
 Trains on this line will be fully electric and run mostly in the median of Interstate 15.
 Fortress's Wes Edens has stated that Brightline's service is modeled off of Eurostar's Paris-to-London commute.
 Its coach design includes white-and-blue interiors, roomy seating, and free Wi-Fi.

-By 2025, estimated costs of the project had ballooned to $21.05 billion with the company seeking an additional government loan of $6 billion under the Transportation Infrastructure Finance and Innovation Act to fund construction.
+By 2025, estimated costs of the project had increased to $21.05 billion with the company seeking an additional government loan of $6 billion under the Transportation Infrastructure Finance and Innovation Act to fund construction.